bansallab/asnr/Networks/Actinopterygii/fishstickleback_proximity_weighted/Readme.md

 Geographical location|St. Andrews, UK
 Data collection technique|video
 Interaction type|group membership
+Definition of interaction|A pair of individuals were classed as shoaling if they were within four body lengths of one another from head to head.
+Gambit of the group approach was then used to assume that a string of fish connected by less than two body lengths were all assumed to be associating with one another.
 Edge weight type|frequency
 Total duration of data collection|120 min
-Time resolution of data collection (within a day)|6 min Time span of data collection (within a day)|120 min **Citation**: Atton, N., et al. "Familiarity affects social network <br> structure and discovery of prey patch locations <br> in foraging stickleback shoals."
+Time resolution of data collection (within a day)|6 min Time span of data collection (within a day)|120 min Note|Networks represent social data collected from seven replicate groups of fish **Citation**: Atton, N., et al. "Familiarity affects social network <br> structure and discovery of prey patch locations <br> in foraging stickleback shoals."
 Proceedings of the <br> Royal Society of London B: Biological Sciences <br> 281.1789 (2014): 20140579.